NataliaLKB/learn-git-basics/README.md

 git push origin update-cheatsheet
 ```

-When you pull or push you you are usually referring to your remote repo, or origin.
+When you pull or push you are referring to your remote repo, or origin.
 In the example of `git push origin <branch name>` you are pushing your local changes to a remote branch that you are both creating, and naming.
 Since you are creating this branch from your local one it makes things much simpler if you use the same name for your remote branch, as your local one.

 For more information on pushing, see [here](https://help.github.com/articles/pushing-to-a-remote/)